mtti/node-microservice-sequelize/README.md

 ![status alpha](https://img.shields.io/badge/development_status-alpha-red.svg)
 [![npm version](https://badge.fury.io/js/%40mtti%2Fmicroservice-sequelize.svg)](https://badge.fury.io/js/%40mtti%2Fmicroservice-sequelize)

 A plugin for [@mtti/microservice](https://github.com/mtti/node-microservice) which connects to a database with Sequelize when the microservice starts.

-The server to connect to is determined by a URL in the `DB_SERVER` environment variable.
+If the [@mtti/microservice-nats](https://github.com/mtti/node-microservice-nats) plugin is also in use, models with `exportResource` set to `true` are exposed over NATS with [@mtti/nats-rest](https://github.com/mtti/node-nats-rest).

 ## Example